We can’t say it enough; spaying or neutering your dog as soon as your vet says he or she is old enough is so very, very important. Why, you ask?

-1. Your dog will have a better chance in life.
-According to research, a male neutered dog lives 18% longer than un-neutered male dog.
+- Your dog will have a better chance in life.
+According to research, a male neutered dog lives 18% longer than a male dog that has not been neutered.
 A female spayed dog lives 23% longer.

-2. Less chance of your dog wanting to roam outside of your property, getting into fights with other dogs, car accidents, and other dangers on the street.
-The chances of fighting with your other dogs in your garden will be much smaller.
+- You will have less chance of your dog wanting to roam outside of your property, getting into fights with other dogs, car accidents, and other dangers on the street.
+The chances of fighting with other dogs in your garden will be much smaller as well.

-We agree with you that it’s too bad vets don’t do it for free, but you have to understand that they have their expenses too.
+For some people, a reason to not spay or neuter their dogs are the costs that are involved with the procedure.
+We’ve more than once heard people say, “but spaying and neutering is expensive!”
+We agree that it’s too bad vets don’t do it for free, but you have to understand that they have their expenses too.
 Let us explain the following to you:

 - Caring for a female pet with reproductive cancer or Pyometra can cost thousands of guilders.
-And NO, it’s not acceptable to dump your sick dog on the streets if you can’t care for her.
+And no, it’s absolutely not acceptable to dump your sick dog on the streets if you can’t care for her anymore.

 - You will end up replacing your couch after your sweet male dog enjoys urine marking it.

-- The vet bills you’ll have to pay after your dog gets into a fight (stitches, antibiotics, etc.) and NO, just putting on some aloe doesn’t always do the job.
+- Think about the possible vet bills you’ll have to pay after your dog gets into a fight (stitches, antibiotics, etc.)

 - Having a fit and healthy looking dog.
 Why put your female dog through those extra fattening kilos and teabag teats?
-There’s no need for your female dog to get pups, CARF has enough dogs up for adoption if you want to expand your family.
-You can always pick one out of the 90,000+ strays.
+There’s no need for your female dog to get pups.
+CARF has enough dogs up for adoption if you want to expand your family.
+And we spay and neuter every dog in our care before they can be adopted.
+Plus, you can always pick one out of the thousands of strays still roaming the island.

-- And even if you don’t care for all of the above, CARF has enough to do on a daily basis.
+- And even if you don’t care for any of the above (really?), the volunteers of CARF really have enough to deal with on a daily basis as it is.
 So at least neuter or spay your dog for us!

-Please make an appointment at the vet and get it done with!
+In short, please make an appointment at the vet and get it done with.
+If you don’t know where to go, or who to contact to make an appointment, we can highly recommend Claus Clinic, located at the Anasaweg in Dominguito.
 It will be one of the best decisions you’ll ever make for your pet.